0-mostafa-rezaee-0/wsl-home-guide/README.md

 # 1. About this Repository

 Information about this repository to give a birds-eye view to the reader.
 This guide maps out the structure of a typical WSL (Windows Subsystem for Linux) home directory, documenting both visible directories and hidden configuration files that are essential to system functionality.

+This repository also serves as a Git-based backup system for important configuration files (dotfiles) in the home directory.
+The repository is set up to track only specific configuration files while ignoring everything else.

 ## 1.1.
 Who Is This Tutorial For?